 Wiess Park – Home of Houston Parks Board

 The Houston police department used to have their mounted patrol and canine units located in what is known as Wiess Park.
 They relocated to a new location in 2009.
-That is when restoration of this small 16 acre park was initiated.
+That is when restoration of this small 16-acre park took place.

 Unless associated with the mounted patrol, the Houston Parks Board or perhaps those living nearby, most people would probably have no idea that this little park exists.
-The wide expanse of lawn with wooden bench shown above is next to the small parking lot.
-The park headquarters buildings are located adjacent to this open area.
+A vast expanse of lawn with wooden bench shown below is next to the small parking lot.
+The park headquarters buildings are adjacent to this open area.

-A wooden bench is located across from this bird and butterfly garden.
+A wooden bench is across from this bird and butterfly garden.
 People with some time to rest and relax can perhaps spot some avian creatures or pretty insects visiting this inviting space.
-Benches are also provided in other spaces within Wiess Park.
+Benches are also provided in other areas within Wiess Park.

 Most of the paths on this short trail are in a natural state.
 There is a wooden walkway over an area that could at times become waterlogged.
 The trail is level and would be handicap accessible.

-For people who wish to get lots of exercise walking miles of trails this is not the place in which to do it.
+For people who wish to get lots of exercise walking miles of trails, this is not the place in which to do it.
 But it was a discovery my husband and I enjoyed making.
-The people living in condos across the street are probably very happy to be able to enjoy nature in a more natural state by simply walking across Post Oak Lane.
+The people living in condos across the street are probably pleased to be able to enjoy nature in a more natural state by merely walking across Post Oak Lane.

 The Houston Parks Board has been responsible for many projects in different parks and public spaces.
 A few of the places that we have already visited and written about include the following:

-This is but a small sample of where Houston Parks Board has had a hand in making improvements of one type or another in our area public spaces.
+This Wiess Park is but a small sample of where Houston Parks Board has had a hand in making improvements of one type or another in our area public spaces.